Mental-Block/Aaron/README.md

 # Aarons Portfolio

-Includes my main projects that I wish to display
+Includes the projects that I want to display.